A Quiet Soul

 Practicing silence effectively requires … well… practice.
 It takes effort on your part.

-We are addicted to noise.
-All day we are besieged with sound, from the time we wake up to the sound of the alarm until we drop off to sleep at night, often with the TV in the background to “keep us company.”
+That’s because we become addicted to noise.
+We’re besieged with sound — from the moment we wake to the clanging of the alarm until we drop off at night … with the TV in the background to “keep us company.”

-I encourage you to try a few moments of silence each day.
+I encourage you to try a few moments of silence with him each day.
+Beginning today.

-Just a few minutes with no music, no radio, no TV, no conversation.
+Just a few minutes with no music, no TV, no device of any kind.
+And no conversation.

 Just a few moments of absolute quiet in the presence of God.